 g.
 Reevaluation Schedule.
-Per 42 CFR §441.303(c)(4), reevaluations of the level of care required by a participant are i.
-Procedures to Ensure Timely Reevaluations.
-Per 42 CFR §441.303(c)(4), specify the procedures that the state employs to ensure timely reevaluations of level of care (specify):

-conducted no less frequently than annually according to the following schedule (select one):
+Per 42 CFR §441.303(c)(4), reevaluations of the level of care required by a participant are conducted no less frequently than annually according to the following schedule (select one):

-O Every three months

-O Every six months
+Every three months Every six months

-• Every twelve months
+Every six months Every twelve months

 Other schedule

 Specify the other schedule: